edalzell/statamic-forma/README.md

 ![menu item](https://raw.githubusercontent.com/edalzell/statamic-forma/main/images/mailchimp-menu.png)

+### Permissions

+There is a `Manage Addon Settings` permission that must be enabled to allow a user to update the settings of any Forma-enabled addons.

 ### Extending

 If your addon needs to wangjangle the config before loading and after saving, create your own controller that `extends \Edalzell\Forma\ConfigController` and use the `preProcess` and `postProcess` methods.